mkpark2017/Docker_cuda_cudnn/CUDA10.1/README.md

 You need to prepare:

-* A CUDA 9.0 Runfile save it in "cuda" directory
+* A CUDA 9.0 Runfile save it in "cuda" directory (check the readme in cuda folder)
-* CUDNN 7.1 save it in "cudnn" directory
+* CUDNN 7.1 save it in "cudnn" directory (check the readme in cudnn folder)

 You might want to revise the Dockerfile for the filename changes.